-One can suggest four limiting propagation regimes that are characterised by the dominance of one storage/exchange and one dissipation mechanisms: toughness dominated ($\mu' = 0$), storage-viscosity dominated (C' = Q' = 0, K' = 0), leakoff-viscosity dominated ($C' \rightarrow \infty$, K' = 0), storage-leak-in-viscosity dominated ($K' = 0, C' > 0, Q' < +\infty$).
+One can suggest four limiting propagation regimes that are characterised by the dominance of one storage/exchange and one dissipation mechanisms: toughness dominated (M'=0), storage-viscosity dominated (C'=Q'=0, K'=0), leak-off-viscosity dominated $(C'\to\infty, K'=0)$, storage-leak-in-viscosity dominated $(K'=0, C'>0, Q'<+\infty)$.
 The corresponding solutions are referred to as 'vertex' solutions in a problem parametric space.

-While the leak-in (Q') and the leak-off (C') coefficients define the partitioning of the fluid, viscosity μ' and toughness K' parameters are responsible for the partitioning of the dissipated energy.
+While the leak-in (Q') and the leak-off (C') coefficients define the partitioning of the fluid, viscosity M' and toughness K' parameters are responsible for the partitioning of the dissipated energy.